Skip to content

 Intent

-Discover the Altinn 3 resource or role that replaces a given Altinn 2 service/role code, ahead of the 19 June 2026 deprecation cliff.
+Discover the Altinn 3 resource or role that replaces a given Altinn 2 service/role code, now that the 19 June 2026 Altinn 2 deprecation cliff has passed.

 Expected outcome